MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 # R Studio
-* This option has instructions which is what we will be covering; parts of the instructions are dated, while other parts are outright wrong and not based on how the "Process" steps for the CSV files add "ride_length."
+* This option has instructions which is what we will be covering; parts of the instructions are dated, while other parts are outright wrong and not based on how the "Process" steps for the CSV files.
 I still suggest you see if it works for you and or use it as a template, it is helpful in that way.
 However, the instructions set me up for confusion 😵.
 * In truth, it may be possible to finish this just by using R. However, I use the IDE RStudio and suggest you do the same.
 * Here's the instructions: [R Script](https://docs.google.com/document/d/1TTj5KNKf4BWvEORGm10oNbpwTRk1hamsWJGj6qRWpuI/edit).
 You don't need them but it doens't hurt to follow along with them as well.